techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 14. ttt.start();
 15. }
 16. }

-    a.
-Yes
+A. Yes

-    b.
-No
+B. No

-    c.
-    d.
+C.

+D.

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: